niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

   data and build relation between them.

-  In this paper, an integration of CozoDB *v0.7.2* -- a database using a Datalog dialect -- is presented using its C interface called `libcozo_c`.
+  In this paper, an integration of CozoDB *v0.7.2* -- a database using a *Datalog* dialect and written in Rust-- is presented using its C interface called `libcozo_c`.

 ---